wasm-forge/ic-test/README.md

 ```

 - Creates a new test project in the `tests` folder.
-- Looks for your canisters and contracts, generates API bindings and a sample test.
+- Looks for canisters and contracts, generates API bindings and a sample test.
 - Generates an `ic-test.json` configuration file.
-- Fails if the `tests` folder already exists, the user would need to chose a different name.
+- Fails if the `tests` folder already exists, the user would need to choose a different name.

 ### Update/regenerate an existing test project